mstrap/bugtraq/README.txt

 the latter case, probably only one of these configurations will be enabled.

 Every configuration uses its own namespace 'bugtraq.<name>'.
-Configurations will be processed in order of appearance in the configuration files (section 4).

-When extracting issue IDs from a commit message, the client will stop processing further configurations once logRegex of the currently processed configuration matches, regardless whether logRegexN actually match or not, i.e. regardless whether there will be actually a BUGID extracted or not.
+For a single commit message, all configurations will be applied, possibly giving multiple issue links to different issue trackers for a single commit message.

+3.1 Handling of intersecting issues IDs

+If two issue IDs are intersecting (due to intersecting configurations), only the issue ID with the lower starting position will be displayed.
+The other issue ID will be ignored.

 4. Configuration files